This website uses cookies

 Skyward believes that safety is a continuous journey, not a destination.
 By participating in ASAP it is taking proactive steps to enhance its safety culture and ensure it stays at the cutting edge of safety practices.

-Skyward Aviation, a Part 135 Learjet fleet operator headquartered in Washington, Pennsylvania-headquartered Part 135 Learjet operator Skyward Aviation is the latest participant in the Air Charter Safety Foundation's (ACSF) Aviation Safety Action Program (ASAP).
+Washington, Pennsylvania-headquartered Part 135 Learjet operator Skyward Aviation is the latest participant in the Air Charter Safety Foundation’s (ACSF) Aviation Safety Action Program (ASAP).

 ASAP is a valuable tool for flight operators that helps identify and reduce potential flight safety concerns and mitigate risks through an easy, open and self-reporting initiative.
 The programme provides third-party facilitation, tracking and corrective action recommendations, allowing operators to enhance their overall safety culture.

 Skyward Aviation has always made safety its highest priority.
 The company adheres to rigorous safety standards and regulations, ensuring that its aircraft are maintained to the highest levels of performance.
-Its skilled pilots and dedicated crew undergo extensive training and regular evaluations to guarantee a secure and worry-free journey for all passengers.
+Its pilots and crew undergo extensive training and regular evaluations to guarantee a secure and worry-free journey for all passengers.

 “Joining the ACSF’s ASAP is a natural extension of our core values at Skyward Aviation,” says CEO Gene Pecar.
 “We believe that safety is a continuous journey, not a destination.
 By participating in ASAP, we are taking proactive steps to further enhance our safety culture and ensure that we are always at the cutting edge of safety practices.”